Land Management

 Grazing

 Prescribed grazing uses goats in a confined and targeted area to manage and suppress invasive vegetation.
 Grazing is an important management tool for natural areas, and is applied in accordance with Integrated Pest Management (IPM) principles.
 Advantages to grazing include reducing the need for chemical control methods, minimizing erosion risks, and improved access to difficult terrain.
 Grazing occurs after comprehensive planning to determine which locations are conducive to a safe and manageable operation.
 Periods of grazing will occur during the growing season, with exact timing to depend on weather conditions, analysis of existing vegetation, and management goals.
 Read Frequently Asked Questions for more information.
-View map for this year's targeted grazing locations.
+View the map for this year's targeted grazing locations.

 Managed Meadows and Sustainable Landscaping

 Recognizing the importance of pollinators to our ecosystem, we use a number of strategies to help protect and enhance their habitat.
 We establish and manage diverse grassland habitats, including native tallgrass prairie plantings in non-turf areas in general parks.
 We plant and maintain landscape beds throughout the park system to provide continuity of blooming and thus forage sources various pollinators.
 We continue to move toward increasing native tree and shrub diversity in our plantings.
 Weed species are hand-pulled from landscape beds, and controlled in larger Managed Meadow areas with properly timed “spot” mowing.
 These areas account for approximately one quarter of the 4,000 acres of general parkland – mini, neighborhood, and community parks that do not include conservation parks or golf courses.
+See 2024 Meadow and Restoration Areas map.

 No Mow May